Thomas Hill GREEN (1836–1882)

 of Thomas Hill Green, Philosopher, Fellow, and Senior Dean at Balliol College

-Thomas Hill Green was born at Birkin, West Yorkshire in 1836.
-His parents were Valentine Green (born in Normanton, Leicestershire in 1799/1800) and Anna Barbara Vaughan.
-They had the following children:
+Thomas Hill Green was born at Birkin, West Yorkshire on 7 April 1836.
+His parents were Valentine Green (born in Normanton, Leicestershire in 1799/1800) and Anna Barbara Vaughan, who were married in Chesterfield on 7 December 1839 and had the following children:

-- Thomas Hill Green (born on 7 April 1836 at Birkin, near Ferrybridge, West Yorkshire).
+- Thomas Hill Green (born on 7 April 1836 at Birkin, near Ferrybridge, West Yorkshire and baptised at Birkin on 15 May).

 Thomas’s mother died when he was just one year old.
 His father Valentine Green was Rector of Birkin, and at the time of the 1841 census he was living at the Rectory House there with Valentine (9), Emily (7), Elizabeth (6), and Thomas (5), and four female servants.
 His father married his second wife, Sophia Lilly, in the Clifton district in the first quarter of 1850.